-"Second Wind" - Ezek 37:1-14 - Mar 13, 2005
+"Second Wind" - Ezek 37:1-14 - Mar 9, 2008

 What an obscurely familiar passage this text from Ezekiel is, isn't it?
-It's kind of familiar, because all I have to say is a couple of words - "dry bones", or perhaps more so, "d'em bones" - and most people immediately think of this passage.
+It's familiar to many people, because all I have to say is a couple of words - "dry bones", or perhaps more so, "d'em bones" - and most people immediately think of this passage.
 But it's also obscure, because even though many, if not most, people instantly recognize this text, I think very few could describe it beyond "the bones came together".
 That's unfortunate, because the bones coming together is only the prelude, the first part of Ezekiel's vision.
-I suspect a significant number of people wouldn't even understand that Ezekiel is describing a vision, and a few might even argue that somewhere there was an actual valley that is now bereft of bones.
+I suspect a significant number of people wouldn't even understand that Ezekiel is describing a vision, and more than a few would even argue that somewhere there was an actual valley that is now bereft of bones.